awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-target.md

 When you associate the first target network with a Client VPN endpoint, we automatically apply the default security group of the VPC in which the associated subnet is located\.
 For more information, see [Security Groups](authentication-authorization.md#security-groups)\.

 You can change the security groups applied to the Client VPN endpoint after you associate the first target network\.
+The security group rules you require depend on the kind of VPN access you want to configure\.
+For more information, see [Scenarios and Examples](scenario.md)\.

 **To apply a security group to a target network \(console\)**